metalfa/Greendizer/README.md

-# Replit Solidity Template
+# Greendizer 0.0.3
-Welcome to the world of Ethereum and web3!
-This is a beta template for Solidity development on Replit.
-Solidity is the language used to create Smart Contracts, which are programs that run on the Ethereum Blockchain.
+This is a project to set a nation to be finatially free.

 Features include:
 - Hot reloading